 Melktert translates to milk tart and is a favourite treat, probably as ingrained in Cape Town’s food culture as snoek and samosas.
 Every home industry, school cake sale, church fête or funeral will always have milk tart somewhere in the mix.
 The recipe originates from the Dutch settlers who rooted in the Cape to create a halfway stop for hungry travellers on the spice route.
 So, no surprise then that some of those spices sneaked into this iconic tart.

-Family recipes goes back yonks but basically this tart consists of a crust filled with a creamy filling of eggs, flour, milk, sugar and cinnamon.
-The original version has a crust of buttery flaky pastry with the cinnamon infused custard baked in the crust.
+Family recipes go back yonks but basically, this tart consists of a crust filled with a creamy filling of eggs, flour, milk, sugar and cinnamon.
+The original version has a crust of buttery flaky pastry with the cinnamon-infused custard baked in the crust.
 More recent versions are a bit more like a fridge tart with a shortcrust pastry filled with the custard and sprinkled with cinnamon, then set in the fridge.
 Both versions have merit but the original is less sweet and has more complexity of flavour with a pleasant contrast of sweet, savoury and spicy and can be served both warmed or at room temperature.
 The clear winner in my opinion.

 WHERE: Jonkershuis always have their delicious, silky milktart with a shortcrust pastry on the dessert menu.
 Traditional baked milktarts with a flaky pastry crust are best found at a home industry bakeshop, school cake sale or church fête where granny’s baked goods shine.